-The door latch should pull the door against the face of the stove (but not so tight as to not allow full handle rotation).
+The door latch should pull the door against the face of the stove.
 If the latch requires adjustment, follow the directions below.

 Door Adjustment

 The door latch should hold the door tightly against the stove, while allowing the handle to rotate fully.
 If the latch requires adjusting, follow the directions below.